bangkorkor/electoral-systems-OHA/DocumentazionePJ/ExplanationOfPractices.md

 # Explanation of code
-This document will provide a brief overview of certain patterns that I have adopted in writing this softwar, so as to make reading and understanding the code easier
+This document will provide a brief overview of certain patterns that I have adopted in writing this software, so as to make reading and understanding the code easier

 ## deepCopy decorator